 You will also want a crisp cracker (I think unflavored water crackers are best because they provide a crunchy texture with no flavors to compete with the cheese), and some fresh and/or dried fruit.
 Best choices for fruits are apples, pears, grapes, dates, figs, and dried apricots or perhaps a mellow honeydew melon.
 Avoid citrus.

 Nuts such as walnuts, pecans or almonds are also a good go-along.

-Melt butter in heavy medium skillet over medium-high heat.
+- Melt butter in a heavy medium skillet over medium-high heat.
 Add onion and sauté until translucent, about 8 minutes.
 Add spinach and stir until spinach is dry, about 3 minutes.
 Cool slightly.

-NOTE: Quiche can be prepared the day before, cooled, covered, and stored in the refrigerator.
-Warm briefly (10 minutes) in a preheated 350 degree oven.
+Note: Quiche can be prepared the day before, cooled, covered, and stored in the refrigerator.
+Warm briefly (10 minutes) in a preheated 350° F oven.

 My daughters are vegetarian, but a few of us still enjoy the Christmas ham.
 Since our numbers are few I opt for a pre-formed ham rather than a bone-in ham (it's smaller).
 This bake-in-the-crockpot sliced ham is work and worry-free.
 Just set it and forget it.

 What is breakfast without eggs?
 But preparing eggs for more than a few people can be a bit of a challenge.
 This recipe for a slow-cooker breakfast casserole cooks for eight hours in the crockpot so it can be assembled before Santa's arrival and be ready for breakfast the next morning.

 Perhaps it's my British roots, but I love a fruit compote.
 It's part of a proper full English breakfast.
 I like to toss a few dried plums (aka prunes) in this too, but I've noticed that my family picks them out.
 There is no accounting for taste.